 We recognise everyone has a preferred way of describing themselves and hope you will let us know how you would like us to refer to you when we communicate with you.

-We will use your preferred pronouns and title and will not make assumptions about your gender identity when we talk to you over the phone or meet you in person.
+We will do our best to use the correct pronouns and your preferred title and will not make assumptions about your gender identity when we talk to you over the phone or meet you in person.
 If we get it wrong, please tell us so we can put things right.

 We collect information and keep records about the people we regulate and the people we are in contact with in the course of our work.
 We will treat any information that we receive about a person's trans status sensitively and in confidence.
 Read more about the information we collect and how we use it.

 People we regulate can manage their own electronic records on mySRA and can make a change to their title and name.
-We recognise that a person may wish to make these changes at different times in their transition, so we will accommodate this whether or not you have undergone or intend to undergo any process for gender reassignment.
+Everyone who makes a change to their name is required to provide evidence of the change, and we have provided guidance about the type of evidence we will need.
+This includes people changing their name to align with their gender identity, because they are transitioning or to reflect their non-binary identity.
 Read more about how to make a change to your records.

 This information is collected through our diversity data survey of law firms and through mySRA and will only be used to provide a broad picture of diversity in the profession.
 We use the information provided to help us analyse our polices to make sure they promote equality of opportunity and do not unlawfully discriminate.